-Turmeric influenced each society it arrived in differently.
-Its principle medicinal properties may have in one way or another been translated and passed on to its new users, however its culinary influence is distinct in each case.
-Traditionally in India it was used at a cure-all for coughs, colds, sore throat, asthma, peptic ulcers and dyspepsia.
-They used it to rid the body of worms and as a topical paste to apply to the skin to reduce inflammation and aid in the healing of measles, chicken pox and smallpox.
+Turmeric influenced each society it arrived in, differently.
+Its principle medicinal properties may have in one way or another been translated and passed on to its new users, however, its culinary influence is distinct in each case.
+Traditionally in India, it was used as a cure-all for coughs, colds, sore throat, asthma, peptic ulcers, and dyspepsia.
+They used it to rid the body of worms and as a topical paste to apply to the skin to reduce inflammation and aid in the healing of measles, chickenpox, and smallpox.
 In the Greek Unani medicinal practice it was used as a blood purifier, aid for the cardiovascular system as well as a cleanser for the liver.
 Siddha used turmeric for its antioxidant benefits, boosting the immune system and revitalizing the body.

 Classification and Cultivation

-Turmeric is a rhizomatous herb, meaning it has a progressively growing horizontal underground stem which lays out oblique shoots and roots, and is a part of the Zingiberaceae family of plants (with ginger being a relation).
-It possesses a long stock that grows between 1-2 meters tall with pointed oblong leaves and flowers that range in colour from yellow to white to pink.
-Although the plant is a perennial it is grown on rotation with chilli, onion, garlic, sugar cane, garlic and yam, so as to allow the soil to replenish with nutrients.
-Soils are often have a high sand content; though any well fertilized and nutrient rich soil would do well for the herb.
+Turmeric is a rhizomatous herb, meaning it has a progressively growing horizontal underground stem which lays out oblique shoots and roots and is a part of the Zingiberaceae family of plants (with ginger being a relation).
+It possesses a long stock that grows between 1-2 meters tall with pointed oblong leaves and flowers that range in color from yellow to white to pink.
+Although the plant is a perennial it is grown on rotation with chili, onion, garlic, sugar cane, garlic, and yam, so as to allow the soil to replenish with nutrients.
+Soils often have a high sand content; though any well-fertilized and nutrient-rich soil would do well for the herb.

-Is a process by which food is preserved as well as its flavour.
-Curing turmeric involves boiling and sun drying the herbs rhizomes.
-Turmeric is boiled to ensure the following;
+The rhizome is the underground stem of the plant, it is composed of the central mother rhizome which uses axillary branches known as fingerlings, between 7-12 are attached to each mother rhizome.
+Curing is a process by which food is preserved as well as its flavor.
+Curing the root involves boiling and sun drying the herbs rhizomes.
+The root is boiled to ensure the following;

 - diminishing the growth of the fresh rhizome